Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 ![Drivers Utility](/assets/uploads/drivers-utility.webp)

 As announced in the previous article, we have been working on changes to support OEM in Vanilla OS.
-It includes moving user creation and other installer steps to the [First Setup](https://github.com/Vanilla-OS/first-setup) and improving the user experience of both the Installer and First Setup.
+This includes moving user creation and other installer steps to [First Setup](https://github.com/Vanilla-OS/first-setup) and improving the user experience of both the Installer and First Setup.

 We are also developing an intelligent graphics driver manager based on [Ikaros](https://github.com/Vanilla-OS/ikaros) that suggests driver installations whenever needed, guiding the user without interrupting their workflow.